Sunday, December 14, 2025

 ----

-No. of verses in the Ramayana (presently available form) vis-à-vis my work, is as follows:
+Number of shlokas in the Ramayana (presently available form) vis-à-vis my work, is as follows:

 Sl.No.